GavrilS/health_app/planning/tools.md

 We will also have a table with references for each page to a gallery of images/videos that are relevant for it.

+# Database v2

+For the database we will use MariaDB.

 # Back-End

 The back-end will be written on Python.
 We will also use Flask to build the web app.